beck410/beck410.github.io/_posts/2014-10-30-the-trick-to-problem-solving-in-programming.markdown

+---
-#The Trick to Problem Solving in Programming
+title: The Trick to Problem Solving in Programming
+layout: post
+---
 Recently, we have been given a few assignments with little direction as e and how to structure our code.
 Qhile this was daunting to start off with it is essential to become a good or even adequate programmer.
 Being spoonfed the answer each day does nobody any good.
 To wrap your head around a new programming language and coding in general you kind of need to just dive (or be pushed) into the deep end.
 Don't get me wrong a little help here and there is a great thing and often needed but there is a line between receiving a push in the right direction and having somebody else find the solution for you.
 Ok, lets dive into some points on how you can approach a problem that for the moment seems impossible.

 ##Problem Solving Tips